markwal/GpxUi/_docs/intro.md

 or over serial communication with a computer using a USB cable.
 The instructions are in a format called x3g.

+Often the things we want to print are stored in a format called STL which we transform into gcode (sometimes called a toolpath) with a software tool called a slicer and then for our printers, there is one more step to turn gcode into a binary instruction language called x3g.

 {% include image.html url="docs/model_to_plastic.png" caption="From model to plastic (example is <A href='http://www.thingiverse.com/thing:11705'>Squirrel</A> by MBCook)" %}

 ### STL - STereoLithography